Origin of the double-peaked narrow emission-lines in the optical spectra of X-shaped Radio Galaxies: Abstract

 \section{Abstract}

-We investigate the X-shaped radio galaxies (XRGs) with optical double-peaked narrow emission (DPNEL) as potential hosts of dual or binary supermassive black holes (SMBHs).
-Using a sample of 187 XRGs selected from SDSS and DESI optical spectroscopic surveys, we check the AGN nature of both emission components using the BPT diagnostics of multiple emission lines, namely \oiiiab, \halpha, \niiab, \siiab, and \hbeta, and mid-infrared colors.
-We find that the detection rate of [O\,{\sc iii}] DPNEL features in XRGs is 30\% compared to just 1\% in the general galaxy population (mostly radio quiet).
-The dual AGN fraction in DPNEL galaxies is found to depend strongly on the radio luminosity, increasing from $\sim$25\% for radio-undetected to $\sim$58\% in the radio-detected sample of general DPNEL galaxies.
-In contrast, the DPNEL XRGs and FR-II radio galaxies having higher radio power show a $\sim$95\% likelihood of hosting a dual AGN.
-Secondly, the detection of companion galaxies in more than 30\% of DPNEL XRGs suggests a vital role of mergers in the XRG formation.
-We also investigate the parsec-scale radio structure of the nuclei of several XRGs using Very Long Baseline Array (VLBA) maps at 1.4 GHz, 4.3 GHz or 7.6 GHz and find a resolved core for only one of the XRGs.
-However, the flat spectral indices of the VLBA cores along with the DPNEL components exhibiting AGN characteristics, together with the detection of radio-optical offsets between the VLBA and Gaia position, are strongly indicative of XRGs being likely candidates for hosting dual/binary AGNs.
+We investigate X-shaped radio galaxies (XRGs) with optical double-peaked narrow emission lines (DPNELs) as potential hosts of dual or binary supermassive black holes (SMBHs).
+Using available optical spectra from the SDSS and DESI surveys, we identify 55 DPNEL sources among a sample of 187 XRGs.
+We find that the occurrence of [O {\sc iii}] DPNELs in XRGs is $\sim$30\%, which is substantially higher than the $\sim$1\% observed in the general galaxy population.
+Using optical (involving \oiiib, \halpha, \hbeta, \niib, and \siiab) and mid-infrared diagnostic diagrams, we found that both components are predominantly AGN-powered, implying a $\sim$95\% probability of hosting dual AGN systems.
+In comparison, a stellar-mass-, color-, and redshift-matched control sample of non-XRG DPNEL galaxies shows a lower dual AGN fraction, which depends strongly on radio luminosity, rising from ~25\% in radio-undetected to ~54\% in radio-detected galaxies, and reaching ~95\% in radio-bright XRGs and FR-II radio galaxies.
+Interestingly, more than 30\% of DPNEL XRGs have companion galaxies, supporting a merger-driven origin for these systems.
+Finally, we analyze parsec-scale radio structure in 7 XRGs using VLBA observations at 1.4, 4.3, and 7.6 GHz, resolving the core in only one source.
+Nevertheless, flat radio spectral indices, AGN-like emission-line properties, and radio-optical VLBA-Gaia positional offsets found in 5 cases together support the interpretation that XRGs are strong dual/binary AGN candidates.

 \keywords{\uat{Galaxies}{573} --- \uat{Active Galaxies}{17} --- \uat{Active Galactic Nuclei}{16} --- \uat{Radio jets}{1347} --- \uat{Supermassive Black Holes}{1663} --- \uat{Radio Galaxies}{1343}}